brsr/antitile/docs/conway.rst

 order-3 vertices, on an edge from an order-3 vertex to a non-order-3 vertex (or vice versa), and on an edge between non-order-3 vertices.

+It would also be possible to describe operations on surfaces with boundary this
+way: a chamber structure for an edge adjacent to 1 face, and a chamber structure for an edge adjacent to 2 faces.
+Kaleidoscopes where more than two faces meet at an edge are still problematic.

-Because they don't treat every edge uniformly, neither of these schemes can be represented in the :math:`L_x` or :math:`M_x` forms defined earlier.
+Because they don't treat every edge uniformly, none of these schemes can be represented in the :math:`L_x` or :math:`M_x` forms defined earlier.

 Listing of operators and transformations